Open-Systems-Pharmacology/docs/part-5/sensitivity-analysis.md

 ## Tab Results‌

-Here, the matrix of all calculated sensitivites is shown.
+Here, the matrix of all calculated sensitivities is shown.
 See Warnings in “Selection of interesting input parameters” for remarks which sensitivities are calculated.

 {% hint style="note" %}
 Sensitivity values in -1.0e-4 ..
 1.0e-4 are displayed as 0 for reasons of clarity.